BodenmillerGroup/Adnet/README.md

 Xiao-Kang Lun, Vito RT Zanotelli, James D Wade, Denis Schapiro, Marco Tognetti, Nadine Dobberstein & Bernd Bodenmiller

 # Installation:
 The package can be installed using the python package manager pip.
-Using a virtual environment is highly recommended.
+Using a virtual environment or an environment manager such as Anaconda is highly recommended.
 The code is compatible with Python2.7.
-The installation was tested on Ubuntu 14.04, but is expected to work as well on other installations.
+The installation was mainly tested on Ubuntu 14.04, but was also found to work on OSX and Windows 7.

 1) clone the github repsitory:
 `git clone https://github.com/BodenmillerGroup/Adnet.git`